emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 ### Series With a Price

-Now that you've created the first, simple series, let's create the second one that has a price of 1 $Axion associated with it.
+Now that you've created the first, simple series, let's create the second one that has a price of 1 $Fermi associated with it.

 ```bash
 near call $NFT_CONTRACT_ID create_series '{"id": 2, "metadata": {"title": "COMPLEX SERIES!", "description": "testing out the new contract with a complex series", "media": "https://bafybeiftczwrtyr3k7a2k4vutd3amkwsmaqyhrdzlhvpt33dyjivufqusq.ipfs.dweb.link/goteam-gif.gif"}, "price": "1000000000000000000000000"}' --accountId $SERIES_OWNER --amount 1